Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Introduction

-As we discuss in more detail in Section \ref{sec:3c} below, the primary drawback of the local monotonicity approach is that a rigorous demonstration of this property for coupled cluster functions requires a rather pessimistic smallness assumption on the sought-after coupled cluster solution $\bt^*$.
+As we discuss in more detail in Section \ref{sec:3c} below, a rigorous demonstration of the local monotonicity property for coupled cluster functions requires a rather pessimistic smallness assumption on the sought-after coupled cluster solution $\bt^*$.
 More precisely, in order to establish strong local monotonicity and the local well-posedness analysis and error estimates derived from this approach, we must assume that $\bt^*$ is in a perturbative regime~$\bt^* \approx 0$.
 On the other hand, there are situations where the CC method is \emph{known numerically} to yield accurate approximations yet the sought-after solution $\bt^*$ is not in the perturbative regime (see, e.g., Table \ref{table2} below).
 For such problems, the existing a priori analysis yields error estimates with \emph{negative} pre-factors which makes it difficult to consider extensions towards a posteriori error certification and validation.
 This is particularly troublesome since coupled cluster calculations are often used for benchmark computations and the calibration of Kohn-Sham density functional theory models which are in turn used to create data sets for large-scale machine-learning driven predictive models.

 In order to deal with these difficulties, the present authors have introduced a new numerical analysis of the single-reference coupled cluster method based on directly establishing the invertibility of the Fr\'echet derivative of the coupled cluster function using classical inf-sup arguments.
 Using this approach, we have shown in a recent contribution \cite{Hassan_CC} that, irrespective of the smallness of $\bt^*$, the continuous (infinite-dimensional) CC equations are always locally well-posed provided that the sought-after ground state is non-degenerate and the chosen reference function is non-orthogonal to the targeted ground state wave-function.
 Preliminary numerical experiments (see, e.g., Table \ref{table2} below) also indicate an improvement in the pre-factors appearing in the error estimates obtained through our new approach.
 Of course, the main drawback of this approach is that-- in contrast to the strong local monotonicity methodology-- local well-posedness for \emph{discretisations} of the continuous CC equations does not immediately follow from the continuous inf-sup condition.
 Indeed, this is a well-known phenomenon in the numerical analysis of linear PDEs such as the Helmholtz equation where a discrete inf-sup condition must be established separately for each given discretisation (see, e.g., \cite[Chapter 4]{Schwab}).